Short-codes

 Troubleshooting

-Short-codes should always be lowercase and must exactly match the question field names in your form.
+That is, short-codes are always entirely lowercase and otherwise match the question field names in your form.